gforsyth/learnlatex/README.md

 ###Windows
 I recommend using MiKTeX on Windows.
 The download page is [here](http://www.miktex.org/2.9/setup).
 If you are using a machine in a lab, you probably don't have administrator rights, but you can still install and use the MiKTeX Portable version available on the download page.
+From the MiKTeX website:

+The portable edition allows you to run MiKTeX from a portable storage device:
+*  you carry MiKTeX on a portable storage device for use on any Windows computer
+*  configuration settings are stored on the portable storage device and not in the Windows Registry of the host computer
+*  by using MiKTeX Portable, you leave no traces on the host computer
+*  you do not need administrator privileges on the host computer

 ###Mac
 Download and install the [MacTex Package](http://mirror.ctan.org/systems/mac/mactex/MacTeX.mpkg.zip).
 This may require admin rights.